Data Strategy, Streaming Architecture, Data Governance

 with processing_duration.time():

-# Validated against schema contract
+# Message automatically validated against schema

 logger.info("processing_event", user_id=event['user_id'],